By Evan Dunne // Contributing Writer

 - “Irreplaceable” – Beyoncé (2006)

 If you find yourself without romantic plans this Valentine’s Day, take a lesson from the Queen B. Beyoncé’s bouncy R&B banger is sassier than a z-snap competition between Nicki Minaj and Queen Latifah.
 Feeling plagued by thoughts of your ex?
 “Irreplaceable” will make any lonely soul feel proud to be independent.
 Didn’t like it and didn’t put a ring on it?
 Crank this song, channel your inner diva, and sing along.
+Speaking of having a good sing-along, once Valentine’s Day is over, your kids will want you to start paying them attention again so sit with them and watch some music videos for kids on YouTube.

 - “Falling In Love (Is Hard On The Knees)” – Aerosmith (1997)